Frequently Asked Questions

 The Institute independently fundraises to support its operations, accepting donations that are compatible with its mission, Principles and standards of due diligence.

 The CyberPeace Institute does not assist individual victims of cyberattacks.
-We assist NGOs working in critical sectors where the impact of cyberattacks can impact whole communities.
-When we are approached by individuals requesting help or support, we endeavour to propose other organizations that may be able to help.
+We assist NGOs and other organizations working in critical sectors where the impact of cyberattacks can impact whole communities.
+When we are approached by individuals requesting help or support, we endeavor to propose other organizations that may be able to help.

 Get in touch